Meeshbhoombah/apcs/algorithmic_analysis.md

 - Roadwork
 - Time of Day

-Since neither of you specified a constraint on the context of which time of day, she probably did not factor in the time of day.
+did not factor in the time of day.
 Furthermore, it would be impossible for her to communicate, let alone know, every combination of how long a path may take at a given time of day.

-Unless one of you preemtively know otherwise, number of cars, accidents, or any possibility of roadwork is a completely variable case.
+Unless one of you preemtively knows otherwise, number of cars, accidents, or any possibility of roadwork is a completely variable case.
 Furthermore, If you two are talking in generalized statements about the alternative routes, these factors are not relevant.
 As time progresses these factors will almost indefinetly change.
 It is important to note,